 A man sat in a forlorn stall in a far corner of the bazaar.
 He wore a downtrodden expression and issued what could’ve only been a sigh.

 I’ll be the absolute first to tell you that this is an extremely nitpicky note.
 “Why does it matter whether or not I cut SIX WORDS from this description?
 It’s six words!”
 Or 18% of the sample in question.
-I know not every sentence of yours is going to have filler, but if you cut even 9% or even 4.5% out of a manuscript that people say is running too lengthy at 100,000 words, that’s 18,000, 9,000 or 4,500 words, respectively!
+I know that rewriting sentences to trim filler isn’t going to be necessary 100% of the time.
+But if you cut even 9% or even 4.5% out of a manuscript that people say is running too lengthy at 100,000 words, that’s 18,000, 9,000 or 4,500 words, respectively!

-Little nitpicky things make a big difference in the long run, and if all of your sentences get a little tighter, the perceived difference to the reader (how quickly the pacing moves, how smoothly the descriptions read, how efficiently we get from scene to scene) will be worth much more than the actual number of words you’ve trimmed.
+Rewriting sentences with the goal of trimming and tightening is worth it.
+The perceived difference to the reader (how quickly the pacing moves, how smoothly the descriptions read, how efficiently we get from scene to scene) will be worth much more than the actual number of words you’ve trimmed.
+And remember: it’s more productive to think about how to edit writing once you have that complete first draft under your belt.